Towards Domain Adaptive Neural Contextual Bandits: Method

 where the value function (objective function): \begingroup\makeatletter \f@size{9.5}\check@mathfonts \maketag@@@#1{\hbox{\m@th \normalfont#1}}

 \endgroup Note that we need to alternate between updating $\hat{\theta}$ using LinUCB~\cite{li2010contextual} and updating the encoder $\hat{\phi}$ with the discriminator $g$ in~\eqnref{eq:minimax}.

-Formally, our algorithm operates as follows: In each iteration, we access the context in the original feature space (i.e., $\mathbb{R}^{d}$) for each action from both source and target domains, denoted as $\left\{ x_{i, a}^{\mathcal{S}} \right\}_{a \in [K]}$ and $\left\{ x_{i, a}^{\mathcal{T}} \right\}_{a \in [K]}$ respectively.
+Formally, {our method, described in~\algref{alg:DABand}}, operates as follows: In each iteration, we access the context in the original feature space (i.e., $\mathbb{R}^{d}$) for each action from both source and target domains, denoted as $\left\{ x_{i, a}^{\mathcal{S}} \right\}_{a \in [K]}$ and $\left\{ x_{i, a}^{\mathcal{T}} \right\}_{a \in [K]}$ respectively.
 Subsequently, we compute the latent representation using the encoder $\phi (\cdot)$ and select the action $\hat{a}_i$ for iteration $i$ based on the LinUCB selection rule.
 The bandit parameters (i.e., $\theta, A, b$) are updated in each iteration.
-The weights in $\phi$ are updated every episode of length $H$ (i.e., a batch with $H$ past iterations) using our objective function in~\eqnref{eq:minimax}, following the same rule as in Neural-LinUCB~\citep{xu2020neural}. \algref{alg:DABand} summarizes our algorithm.
+The weights in $\phi$ are updated every episode of length $H$ (i.e., a batch with $H$ past iterations) using our objective function in~\eqnref{eq:minimax}, following the same rule as in Neural-LinUCB~\citep{xu2020neural}.